Photographic artist Ingrid Pollard joins Redeye to talk about her life, work, and unique approach to photography.

 Tuesday 29 January.
 This event runs from 6.30pm to 8pm, doors open at 6pm.

-This event will take place at the Manchester School of Art, 153 Oxford Road, Manchester, M15 6BX.
+This event will take place in Lecture Theatre 1, Geoffrey Manton Building, MMU, Oxford Road, Manchester, M15 6BX.

 The venue is fully accessible but for more information, click here.